-Christopher Isherwood (played by Matt Smith), escapes repressive English society and his suffocating relationship with his mother, Kathleen (played by Lindsay Duncan), for the decadent – and politically unstable – world of Thirties Berlin.
+Christopher Isherwood (Matt Smith), escapes repressive English society and his suffocating relationship with his mother, Kathleen (Lindsay Duncan), for the decadent – and politically unstable – world of Thirties Berlin.

 I supremely appreciate the love and care that clearly went into the making of this film, albeit a TV movie for the BBC (it translates as a regular film for us Americans).
 But the story solidly tells of the homosexual world in the early 1930s and how it affected a sensitive English author and the love of his life, Heinz, who was German.
 It is a historically accurate period piece but also a vibrant love story.
 See it.